codicoop/boilerplate_django/README.md

 We use the `django-extra-settings` [library](https://github.com/fabiocaccamo/django-extra-settings) to be able to customize the project on run-time.

+#### Use the custom Setting model, not the original from extra-settings

+Instead of the `django-extra-settings` one, you must use the one at

+    project.models.Setting

+This one works around a problem, see the documentation in this model's code.

+If you use a setting in some place that will be executed during the project initialization, and you face `AppRegistryNotReady` errors, it probably means that you forgot to import it from `project.models`.

+#### Managing the settings

 When the project's migrations run for the first time, all the dynamic settings declared in the `EXTRA_SETTINGS_DEFAULTS` setting will be created.